 PhD Research in Chemistry.
 Students register each term for a sufficient number of credit hours of CHEM 595 (PhD Research in Chemistry) to bring the total credit hours for the term to 12, until a total of 90 credits are achieved.
 A faculty member must be indicated when registering for CHEM 595 by choosing the CRN for their research director.
 If registering for CHEM 595 during their first semester, students should choose the Chair of the Graduate Studies Committee.
-During the first year, if the total number of credit hours is over 12, it is essential to ask the Graduate Studies Coordinator to request permission for a tuition waiver from the Dean.
+During the first year, if the total number of credit hours is over 12 in a given semester, it is essential to ask the Graduate Studies Coordinator to request permission for a tuition waiver from the Dean.
 This must be done in order to avoid tuition charges.

 Doctoral Dissertation.
-After students accumulate 90 total credit hours, they register for Doctoral Dissertation.
-Students in their fourth-year register for CHEM 997.
-Students in their fifth-year and beyond register for CHEM 999.
+After students accumulate 90 total credit hours, they register for Doctoral Dissertation (CHEM 999).
+The only exception is when a student is defending during the summer, in which case the student should register for CHEM 997.
 Both of these courses carry zero credit hours, but give the student full-time status.